preciofishbone/OmniaDocsG2/_build/html/_sources/pages/publish-page-changes/index.rst.txt

 .. image:: publish-schedule.png

-The settings for Scheduled Publishing are described on this page: :doc:`Page Collections </pages/page-collections/index>`
+The settings for Scheduled Publishing are described on this page: :doc:`Page Collection settings </pages/page-collections/page-collection-settings/index>`

 Scheduled Publishing and Variations
 --------------------------------------